davewilsonfbc/smapeaqn.moo/README.md

 # smapeaqn.moo
-*Multi-Objective Performance Optimization for SMAPEA Queuing Networks*.
+*Multi-Objective Performance Optimization for Self-Adaptive Systems modelled as SMAPEA Queuing Networks*.

 ## Release notes
 Current version is **0.1**.

 ### Venue-related information

-**[NEW!]** The folder *JSS-SAAI_SpecialIssue-replication-package* contains the results of the experimentation that have been conducted for **the work submitted to the CCIS book series**, as well as the artifacts needed to replicate the experiment.
+**[NEW!]** The folder *JSS-SAAI_SpecialIssue-replication-package* contains the results of the experimentation that have been conducted for **the work submitted to [Journal of System and Software: Special Issue on Software Architecture and Artifical Intelligence](https://www.journals.elsevier.com/journal-of-systems-and-software/call-for-papers/software-architecture-and-artificial-intelligence)**, as well as the artifacts needed to replicate the experiment.
 Please refer to [JSS-SAAI_SpecialIssue-replication-package/readme.txt](https://github.com/davewilsonfbc/smapeaqn.moo/blob/master/JSS-SAAI_SpecialIssue-replication-package/readme.txt)

-The folder *CCIS-replication-package* contains the results of the experimentation that have been conducted for **the work submitted to the CCIS book series**, as well as the artifacts needed to replicate the experiment.
+The folder *CCIS-replication-package* contains the results of the experimentation that have been conducted for **the work submitted to [CCIS book series](https://link.springer.com/bookseries/7899)**, as well as the artifacts needed to replicate the experiment.
 Please refer to [CCIS-replication-package/readme.txt](https://github.com/davewilsonfbc/smapeaqn.moo/blob/master/CCIS-replication-package/readme.txt)

-The folder *ECSA2020-replication-package* contains the results of the experimentation that have been conducted for **the work accepted as short paper at ECSA 2020**, as well as the artifacts needed to replicate the experiment.
+The folder *ECSA2020-replication-package* contains the results of the experimentation that have been conducted for **[the work published at ECSA 2020](https://link.springer.com/chapter/10.1007%2F978-3-030-58923-3_9)**, as well as the artifacts needed to replicate the experiment.
 Please refer to [ECSA2020-replication-package/readme.txt](https://github.com/davewilsonfbc/smapeaqn.moo/blob/master/ECSA2020-replication-package/readme.txt)